Local Models (GGUF)

 Progress is printed in-line.
 The download is resumable — if interrupted, re-run the same command.

-3. Set the default model and run
+3. Verify and run

 contenox config set default-model qwen3-4b